EkataU/CS_6350_Machine_Learning/Decision Tree/README.md

 Multivariate

-Number of Instances:
+Number of Instances:1728:

-1728: Out of 1728: Test Instances: 728 Train Instances: 1000
+Out of 1728: Test Instances: 728 Train Instances: 1000